cviolbarbosa/django-api-data-cache/src/README.rst

 =======================================

-API Data Cache is a simple mixin for Django REST framework to serve database objects to clients using the api-data-cache service.
+API Data Cache is a simple mixin for Django REST framework to serve database objects to clients using the api_data_cache service.

-It is composed of a mixing for list views that processes the request parameters from api-data-cache clients for pagination and filtering.
+It is composed of a mixing for list views that processes the request parameters from api_data_cache clients for pagination and filtering.